-This is an easy one - your exhaust will sound very loud, because there is a piece of the system missing.
+This is an easy one - your exhaust will sound very loud because a piece of the system is missing.
 You will know immediately, the first time you start your car!

 How can you prevent your catalytic converter from being stolen?

 Your parking spot needs to be as secure as possible.
-A locked garage is best, followed by a gated parking area that is well-lit and has video surveillance.
-Park in an area near the lot's entrance, where there is the most foot traffic.
+A locked garage is best, followed by a well-lit gated parking area with video surveillance.
+Park near the lot's entrance, which has the most foot traffic.
 If you have a security system on your vehicle that senses vibrations from a cutting saw, that can help.

 You could engrave your car's VIN on the catalytic converter to aid in identification and possibly deter thieves.
-There are also theft-deterrent devices that you can install - they make it much more difficult to quickly steal your catalytic converter, so hopefully the thieves will move on to an easier target.
+You can install theft-deterrent devices - they make it much more difficult to steal your catalytic converter quickly, so hopefully the thieves will move on to an easier target.

 Is it worth replacing your catalytic converter?

 Due to the cost involved, replacing your catalytic converter should be considered a last resort.
-This is especially true if your car is very old, has a lot of miles on it, is not particularly reliable, and you live in a state with tough smog laws.
+This is especially true if your car is very old, has many miles on it, is not exceptionally reliable, and you live in a state with strict smog laws.